-Last year, we announced the launch of our grant program through which we fund cutting-edge research endeavors relevant to our mission.
+Last year, Protocol Labs Research (opens new window) announced the launch of our grant program through which we fund cutting-edge research endeavors relevant to our mission.
 The first few Requests for Proposals (RFPs) focused on problems we discovered and formulated while designing and building Filecoin and IPFS.

 In two months, we received eleven strong proposals in response to our five RFPs, as well as multiple additional proposals addressing other exciting research problems.
 Although there were many ambitious and promising directions proposed, we had to prioritize the works most strongly aligned with our project objectives and applied rigorous evaluation criteria.